Madiaa1/horoscope-fun-game/README.md

 ## 💻 Requirements
 - Python 3

+⭐ **Features**
+Interactive prompts and friendly messages.
+Horoscope for each birth month.
+Lucky number surprise.

+🤝 **Contributing**
+Feel free to suggest improvements or new features!
+Pull requests are welcome.

+👩‍💻 **Author**
+Created with love by Mahdia Rasooli ✨

 ## 🚀 How to run
 1. Clone the repository or download the code.
 2. Open your terminal or command prompt.